iarna/fetch-fic/README.md

 * [Fanfiction.Net](https://www.fanfiction.net/)
 * [Deviant Art](https://www.deviantart.com/) (for linked fanart)
 * [Wikipedia](https://www.wikipedia.org)
+* Local folders full of rtf files– I use it with synced folders from Scriviner, though it should, to some degree, work on the actual Scriviner data files too.
 * [Youtube](https://youtube.com) (included as a thumbnail image linked to the video)
 * [Gravatar](https://en.gravatar.com) & Wordpress Facebook Avatar Mirror (for forum avatars)
 * Generic image handling– any url ending in jpg/jpeg/png/gif/svg will be